SteveWinward/GoogleSheetsWrapper/README.md

 # GoogleSheetsWrapper
 ## Google Sheets API .NET Wrapper Library

-This library allows you to use strongly typed objects against a Google Sheets spreadsheet without having to have knowledge on the Google Sheets API methods and formats.
+This library allows you to use strongly typed objects against a Google Sheets spreadsheet without having to have knowledge on the Google Sheets API methods and protocols.

-Most Google Sheets API operations including
+The following Google Sheets API operations are supported:

 * Reading all rows
 * Appending new rows